Correct us if we’re wrong, but you became a social media manager to avoid the 9 to 5 grind – not to end up working round

 Unlike other groups, our Inner Hub membership is designed specifically for social media managers.
 We launched it because we know the unique challenges you face.
 And we wanted to provide a place for you to get unrivalled support and grow your business at whatever stage you’re currently.

-Oh, and our 500+ members just happen to be some of the friendliest, supportive, and most brilliant social media experts on the net.
+Oh, and our 500+ members just happen to be some of the friendliest, most supportive, and most brilliant social media experts on the net.